Ankkiyy/GYMManager/README.md

 Reporting and Analytics: Track and analyze membership, attendance, and revenue data.
 Notification System: Automated alerts and reminders for members and staff.
 Technologies Used
-Frontend: HTML, CSS, JavaScript (frameworks if applicable)
+Frontend: HTML, CSS3, JavaScript ( ReactJS )
-Backend: [Specify backend technologies or languages]
+Backend: ExpressJS
-Database: [Database system or storage used]
+Database: MongoDB
 Getting Started
 To run the Gym Manager website locally, follow these steps:

 Clone the repository: git clone https://github.com/YourUsername/GymManager.git Install dependencies if applicable.
 Set up the database and configure environment variables.
-Run the application using [instructions or commands].
+Run the application using `npm install` and `npm start`.
-Contribution
+#Contribution
 We welcome contributions to enhance the Gym Manager website.
 If you'd like to contribute, please follow these steps:

 Fork the repository.